-Be admitted to Indiana University as a degreeseeking student (meet IU requirements for admission).

-An Associate in Nursing degree or a Nursing Diploma from an ACEN (formerly NLNAC) accredited school.
-Additionally, you must have an ASN or diploma from a college or university that has regional accreditation, so that your credits will be transferable to IUFW.
-To determine if your school is regionally accredited, contact IUFW Admissions at 260.481.4136.
+- Be admitted to Indiana University as a degreeseeking student (meet IU requirements for admission). - Have earned an Associate in Nursing degree or a Nursing Diploma from an ACEN (formerly NLNAC) accredited school.
+Additionally, you must have an ASN or diploma from a college or university that has regional accreditation so that your credits can be transferable to IUFW.
+To determine if your school is regionally accredited, contact IUFW Admissions at 260-481-4136.

-- Have a current, unencumbered RN license in the state in which you are practicing and/or plan to meet practicum requirements. - Achieve a minimum cumulative grade point average (GPA) of 2.5 on a 4.0 scale for all courses attempted. - Complete required general education courses with a grade of C or above; a C- is not acceptable.
-A grade of C or above must be obtained by the second attempt; students may repeat a required course no more than twice. - Comply with immunization requirements.
+- 3. Have a current, unencumbered RN license in the state in which you are practicing and/or plan to meet practicum requirements. - Achieve a minimum cumulative grade point average (GPA) of 2.5 on a 4.0 scale for all courses attempted. - Complete required general education courses with a grade of C or above; a C- is not acceptable.
+A grade of C or above must be obtained by the second attempt; students may repeat a required course one time only. - 6.
+Comply with immunization requirements.
 Failure to meet immunization requirements will prevent participation in practicum experiences.
-Lack of participation could constitute a practicum course failure. - Provide proof of current CPR certification and health insurance coverage - 7.
+Lack of participation could constitute a practicum course failure. - 7.
+Provide proof of current CPR certification and health insurance coverage. - 8.
 Purchase a national criminal background report.